fomightez/mcscan-binder/README.md

 This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
 See their site for more information about Binder.

 Fetching the data files for [the example workflow](https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version)) uses FTP which is not available via the Binder service and so the data is included in the repository.
 Other restrictions/dependencies noted by the author that the module is in Python 2.7 and it needs working [LAST](http://last.cbrc.jp/) installation.
 The latter is easiest with bioconda.
 I found a few other things it needed, see the included `environment.yml` file.
+Printing to pdf seems to involve texlive/fonts and the only way I seemed to be able to get that working was to use `apt-get` to install it (none of the `texliv` options in conda seemed to work) and that is why this also uses `apt.txt` for the Binder system.

 Click this button below to begin using MCScan: